sagemath/trac_to_gh/Issue 9798.md

 # Issue 9798: Running "make" in SAGE_ROOT returns the wrong exit code, leading to all kinds of confusion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9799

 Original creator: was